indykite/indykite-sdk-web/README.md

 #### Login flow

-You can use this flow in case you don't want to use the `IKUICore.renderLogin()` and you want to heavily modify and customize your login view.
-In case you are using the `renderLogin()` you don't need to use this function.
+You can use this flow in case you don't want to use the `IKUICore.render()` and you want to heavily modify and customize your login view.
+In case you are using the `render()` you don't need to use this function.

 There are 2 ways to achieve login